 40's to 70's cooling, CO2 rising?

-It's important to understand that there are positive and negative forcing components in the climate system that are natural cycle, or natural variability, and some forcing caused by human industrial output to the atmosphere.
+It's important to understand that the climate has warmed and cooled naturally without human influence in the past.
+Natural cycle, or natural variability need to be understood if you wish to understand what modern climate forcing means.
+In other words modern or current forcing is caused by human industrial output to the atmosphere.
 This human-induced forcing is both positive (greenhouse gases) and negative (sulfates and aerosols).

 Mankind was in the midst of a large amount of production post WWII.
 During that time we added large amounts of greenhouse gases and aerosols to the atmosphere.
 Thus increasing positive and negative forcings.

 After World War II, the industrial economies of Europe and the United States were revving up to a level of productivity the world had never seen before.
 To power this large-scale expansion of industry, Europeans and Americans burned an enormous quantity of fossil fuels (coal, oil, and natural gas).
 In addition to carbon dioxide, burning fossil fuel produces particulate matter—including soot and light-colored sulfate aerosols.
 Dr. James Hansen suspects the relatively sudden, massive output of aerosols from industries and power plants contributed to the global cooling trend from 1940-1970.